Gender of connectors and fasteners: Safety

 In electrical connections where voltage or current is sufficient to cause injury, the part permanently connected to the power source is invariably female, with concealed contacts, to prevent inadvertent touching of live conductors by people or animals, or by conductive items that may cause a short circuit.
 A male plug, with fully exposed protruding contacts, is installed on the cord of (or directly onto) the device receiving the power.
-Devices that need to be robust against mechanical damage may use a special male IEC 60320 C14 connector (see Gallery above), which is recessed below the surface of a mounting panel, providing the desired physical protection while conforming to safety regulations.
+Devices that need to be robust against mechanical damage may use a special male IEC 60320 C14 connector (see the gallery above), which is recessed below the surface of a mounting panel, providing the desired physical protection while conforming to safety regulations.

 In the case of consumer-level AC power, connector gender is used to implicitly enforce safe use of power connectors.
 Because of this consideration, it is illegal under electrical code to make or use any gender changers to connect AC line power to consumer-level equipment.

-A double-ended male connector for utility-supplied ("mains") electrical power is extremely dangerous, and sometimes is called a suicide cable or widowmaker cord.
-Some hardware shops explicitly refuse to make or sell them when asked by customers who have mistakenly hung a string of Christmas lights backwards and wish to connect the socket end to a wall socket, or who intend to connect a generator to their home's electrical circuit in the event of a utility power outage.
+A double-ended male connector for utility-supplied (mains) electrical power is extremely dangerous, and sometimes is called a "suicide cable" or "widowmaker cord".
+Some hardware shops explicitly refuse to make or sell them when asked by customers who have mistakenly hung a string of Christmas lights backwards and wish to connect the socket end to a wall socket, or who intend to connect a generator or inverter to their home's electrical circuit in the event of a utility power outage.
 The exposed prongs on the live end of the cable pose serious electrical shock and fire hazards, and when improperly used in a generator setup may cause the equipment to burn out when utility power is restored.
+It can also backfeed power into the grid, potentially damaging utility equipment or even electrocuting linemen attempting to restore power.